-Best Fitness Gifts 2016
+Best Fitness Gifts 2017

 There are hundreds of armband smartphone cases out there for bringing your phone with you on a run or a workout.
 This is because manufacturers typically designed a bunch of different models to fit specific phone makes and sizes.
 This means you'll end up having to get a new armband when it's time to upgrade to a new device.

-That is, unless you get a TuneBand Go.
+That is unless you get a TuneBand Go.
 This armband offers universal compatibility, as its rubber hooks are adjustable to fit phones from 5 inches to 6.5 inches in size.
 It also accommodates cases.
 It's actually recommended that you use a case if you're concerned about the clips making direct contact with your phone's display.
+Get one for the fitness freak on your list for just $20.

 NorthFace Thermoball Etip gloves